UW-La Crosse Strategic Plan

 Positive engagement

-The University implemented a 1% one-time COVID-19 merit pay award for employees in Fiscal Year 2022 to recognize the exemplary efforts and extra work of faculty and staff in supporting the University and its students during the COVID-19 pandemic crisis.
-The cost of the merit award was $667,883.
+The University implemented two 1% one-time merit pay awards to employees in Fiscal Year 2023 for retention purposes as well as to recognize the work and many contributions of faculty and staff.
+The cost of the retention lump-sum payments was $1,229,099.

 Advancing transformational education